 Sleeps 3 people dogs allowed

-Clifftop Cabin in Cornwall: Take time out of real life and experience the magic of our incredible cabin on the cliffs, which boasts out-of-this-world views and a unique ambience.
-It's a little bit retro, a great deal cosy - and definitely heavenly.
+Clifftop Cabin in Cornwall: Take time out of real life and experience the magic of our incredible cabin on the cliffs, boasting out-of-this-world views and a unique ambience.
+A little bit retro, a great deal cosy - and definitely heavenly.

 There aren't many words to describe the jaw-droppingly beautiful views from Rockwater Cabin.
 But we're going to try anyway.
 Breathtaking.
 Superb.
 Stunning.
 To die for.
 Unreal.
 Awesome.
 Are you getting the drift yet?
 To put it simply, from this clifftop perch there are gorgeous panoramic views overlooking the sandy curve of Whitsand Bay, in an unspoilt corner of coastal Cornwall.
 Nothing but sea, sky, surfers and seagulls as far as the eye can see.
 And maybe the occasional dolphin or porpoise bobbing along in the waves, or kestrels and falcons swooping below you as you sip a sundowner on your spacious and very private deck.